muleax/slope/README.md

 ### Dynamic simulation
 At the core of the simulation is a constraint solver based on a standard Linear Complementarity formulation for rigid body dynamics.
 Projected Gauss-Seidel method is used.
-Position stabilization is done using Baumgarte technique.
+Position stabilization is done using the Baumgarte technique.

 Slope utilizes temporal coherence to improve PGS convergence.
 Constraint information is cached for use in the next frame.